10 Anime With Compelling Female Characters to Enjoy

 2. Laid-Back Camp

-Some of the most charming anime to have come out of recent years has revolved around the tight friendships of a group of young girls.
-Watching them grow, discover their own strengths and weaknesses, and work as a team to become stronger together is an absolute delight.
-Laid Back Camp (also called Yuru Camp) is one of the best examples.
+Some of the most charming anime in recent years has revolved around the friendships of young girls.
+Watching them grow, discover their own strengths and weaknesses and work as a team to become stronger together is an absolute delight.
+Laid Back Camp is one of the best examples.
 It follows the story of Rin, a girl who loves to camp in seclusion as she enjoys nature by herself.
 During one trip, she meets and helps the lost Nadeshiko, and the two become unlikely friends.
-At school, they join the Outdoor Activities Circle, and the member of this club all work together to take trips out into the Japanese wilderness.
+At school, they join the Outdoor Activities Circle, where members work together to take trips out into the Japanese wilderness.

-It might be a little too bold to say this but I’ll say it anyway: A Place Further than the Universe is one of the best anime of the past decade.
+It might be a little too bold to say this but I’ll say it anyway… A Place Further than the Universe is one of the best anime of the past decade.
 It tells the story of four high school girls who take a trip together from Tokyo to Antarctica.
 Each girl has her own distinct reason for making the trip.
-First, there’s Kimari, a curious girl desperate to not waste her youth any longer and instead seek something truly unique and difficult to accomplish.
+For example, Kimari is a curious girl who is desperate not to waste her youth any longer.
+Instead, she seeks something truly unique and difficult to accomplish.
 You’ll also meet Shirase, the daughter of an Antarctic explorer who tragically went missing.

-These four girls are each so well-defined and endearing in their own ways, and their combined banter, teamwork, fights, and communal growth make for some of the best TV this year.
+The four girls are each so well-defined and endearing in their own ways, and their combined banter, teamwork, fights and communal growth make for some of the best TV.
 In just twelve episodes we adventure to the mysterious wastes of Antarctica with four determined and lovable high school girls.
 By the end of it, neither they nor we will be the same.

 4. Beastars

-While the Netflix series Beastars follows a male protagonist – a wolf named Legoshi – the show is a romance of sorts, and the girl who has stolen Legoshi’s heart is a three-dimensional and captivating female character named Haru.
+While the Netflix series Beastars follows a male protagonist—a wolf named Legoshi—the show is a romance of sorts.
+The girl who has stolen Legoshi’s heart is a three-dimensional and captivating female character named Haru.
 Haru is a white dwarf rabbit in a world where she lives and studies alongside predators who have the strength to kill and eat her.
-She lives in a world where herbivore meat is sold to carnivores on the black market, Haru is vulnerable, always a hair’s breadth from death.
+She lives in a world where herbivore meat is sold to carnivores on the black market.
+Haru is vulnerable, always a hair’s breadth from death.
 She comes to realize that she feels a sense of true agency, even dominance, in the bedroom.
 And so, Haru develops a reputation for being easy.
 Few anime ever give real dimension to female characters who enjoy sex and promiscuity.

 A character like Toru would usually be nothing more than a pair of eyes through which we see this strange world, but given her tragic backstory and optimistic personality, she’s quite the lovable character.
-Her closest friends, Arisa Uotani and Saki Hanajima, a former gang member and psychic respectively, are also both well-developed female forces to be reckoned with.
+Her closest friends, Arisa Uotani, a former gang member, and Saki Hanajima, a so-called psychic, respectively, are also both well-developed female forces to be reckoned with.

 6. Zombie Land Saga